LoloSac/quicknotes/README.md

 - Create, edit, and delete notes
 - Notes stored in local state
 - Responsive, minimal UI with Tailwind.
-Supports light and dark mode with a theme switch.
+Supports light and dark mode with a theme switch